isc-projects/bind9/doc/arm/reference.rst

 updated the ``trust-anchors`` statement with the new key.

-If, however, the trust anchor had been configured ``initial-key`` or ``initial-ds`` instead, then the zone owner could add a "stand-by" key to their zone in advance.  ``named`` would store
+If, however, the trust anchor had been configured using ``initial-key`` or ``initial-ds`` instead, then the zone owner could add a "stand-by" key to their zone in advance.  ``named`` would store